What is Test Case: Examples With Best Practices

 • Click Sign In.

-• Expected Result: A page with a Yahoo user’s inbox should load with new messages at the top of the page.
+• Expected result: A page with a Yahoo user’s inbox should load with new messages at the top of the page.

-Way to Improve Test Case Efficiency
+Ways to Improve Test Case Efficiency

 Testing case efficiency measures the effectiveness of testing cases and their ability to detect bugs in software applications.
 It is mainly calculated by dividing the number of defects noted by the total number of testing cases.
 If the testing case efficiency is high, your testing case successfully detects bugs.
 However, low testing case efficiency shows that testing cases are less effective in detecting bugs.